notasifyoudrememberanyway/react-training/lessons/week-01/day-04/15-counter-app/README.md

-# Counter App
+# Counter App - Class Based

 ## User Story

-As a user I want to be increase a counter value, decrease a counter value, and reset a counter value.
+As a user I want to be increase a counter value, decrease a counter value up to 0, and reset a counter value to 0.

 ## Acceptance Criteria

-- The app should be presented with a banner that contains a title of "React Counter" and a subtitle of "Please use the buttons to interact with your counter".
+- The app should be presented with a banner that contains a title of "React Counter" and a subtitle of "Please use the buttons to interact with your counter.".
-- The counter value should be set to `0` on initial load.
+- The counter value should be displayed as `Counter: 0` on initial load.
-- The counter value should increase the current count value by 1 when the user clicks on a button "Increment".
+- The counter value should increase the current count value by 1 when the user clicks on the "Increment" button.
-- The counter value should decrease the current count value by 1 when the user clicks on a button "Decrement".
+- The counter value should decrease the current count value by 1 when the user clicks on the "Decrement" button.
-- The counter value should reset the current count value to 0 when the user clicks on a button "Reset".
+- The counter value should reset the current count value to 0 when the user clicks on the "Reset" button.
 - The counter value should not decrement below `0` (no negative values for the counter).

 ## Technical Criteria

-- Use function based components
+- Use class-based components
-- Use the react hook `useState`
 - Ensure that the code follows semantic HTML structure
 - Ensure that the code is well structured in to re-useable components
 - Ensure the codebase follows the React files and folder structure